 The Indiana University School of Nursing Center for Academic Affairs (CAA) serves students with academic advising, records management, and other academic needs.
-CAA serves as the home for the Associate Deans for undergraduate and graduate programming, the Assistant Dean for Student Services, the Director of Diversity & Enrichment, Academic Advisors, Recorders, and more.
+CAA serves as the home for the Associate Deans for Undergraduate and Graduate Programs, the Assistant Dean for Pre-Licensure Programs, the Assistant Dean for Student Services, the Director of Diversity & Enrichment, Academic Advisors, Recorders, and more.